ameliemaia/stylus-platonic/Readme.md

  * Tetrahedron
  * Octahedron
  * Particle
-* Optimised CSS output
-* Extras
- * Menger Sponge mixin
+ * Menger Sponge
-* Photon.js for lighting
+* Uses [Photon](http://photon.attasi.com/) for surface shading

-## Examples

-Demo 1 - ...

-Demo 2 - 400 cubes (  )

 ## FAQ

 Q: Why should you use Platonic over other 3D libraries?

-A: Current existing 3D libraries are built on WebGL.
-Platonic offers a WebGL-independent solution for generating 3D content.
+A: Platonic offers a WebGL-independent solution for generating 3D content.

 Q: When will more browsers be supported?

 A: As soon as the browser vendors implement the technology required to display the 3D content.

+Q: This is cool and all, but what about realtime?

+A: I'm working on a node.js-based solution for that : )

 ## Contributing

-Join the Google Group...
+For any issues, bugs, feature requests please submit an issue.

+If you would like to contribute to the library and / or have some good ideas on how things could be improved let's discuss it in the [Google group]().

 ## License

 (MIT)

-Copyright (c) 2013 David Paul Rosser, https://github.com/davidpaulrosser/stylus-platonic
+Copyright (c) 2013 David Paul Rosser, [https://github.com/davidpaulrosser/stylus-platonic](https://github.com/davidpaulrosser/stylus-platonic)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: